Vogrie Country Park Gorebridge, Midlothian EH23 4NU | |

 Transformed in the 1920's into a nursing home for the Royal Edinburgh Hospital, the house was sold on to local government in the 1950's and had a role during the Cold War as a control centre for communications.

-Join Rosie from Wild Rose Forest Therapy on a soothing mindful guided walk in Vogrie Country Park on Saturday 27th July!
+Join Rosie from Wild Rose Forest Therapy on a soothing mindful guided walk in Vogrie Country Park!
 It's a great opportunity to get away from the hectic buzz of daily life.

-READ MOREThe Woodland Dance Project is back for 2024 with a bang!
-Set in the lush and picturesque surroundings at Vogrie Country Park on 28th September!
+READ MOREThe Woodland Dance Project returns with a bang in 2025!
+Set in the lush and picturesque surroundings at Vogrie Country Park on Saturday 10th May!

 READ MORECalton Hill is a hill in central Edinburgh, just to the east of the New Town and is included in the city's UNESCO World Heritage Site.